pitchplay/blog-content/_posts/2016-09-30-motivate-practice.md

 ## 9) Re-ignite The Fire

-What inspired you to choose the instrument you have chosen to play.
+What inspired you to choose the instrument you have chosen to play?
 The passion that inspired you to begin playing music is still in you.
 Find and re-ignite your desire to learn and play.
 Having a performance or goal to work towards will always be one of the surest ways to fuel the fire.

 ![](/assets/img/2016-09-30/sparkler.jpeg){:width="90%"}

 ## 10) Fake It Till You Make It

 Even if you don't feel like practicing, act like you do.
-The catchphrase "fake it till you make it" is often used as a therapy technique.
-The catchphrase encourages an individual to catch themselves in a self-fulfilling prophecy.
+With the catchphrase "fake it till you make it," you will find yourself in a self-fulfilling prophecy.

-The idea is for the musician to act like they want to practice despite contradictory feelings.
-Pretending that you want to or that you are enjoying practicing may feel forced at first.
-With time, the association of practice with accomplishment or enjoyment settles in.
+Although pretending that you are enjoying practicing may feel forced at first, the association of practice with accomplishment or enjoyment will settle in.

+___________________________________

+#### What motivates you to practice?